Alcohol related violence

 - A freeze on new liquor licences and approvals for existing licences across the Sydney CBD Entertainment Precinct and continuation of the existing freeze in the Kings Cross Precinct

-BOCSAR have investigated the impact of these reforms in several studies all of which have found a significant decline in assaults (links to these papers are below).
-The most recent BOCSAR report (2017) examines the monthly count of non-domestic assaults recorded by the NSW Police since from January 2009 to September 2016: a total of 93 months (62 months prior to lockout intervention and 31 months post the lockout intervention).
-The table below shows the overall reduction in the monthly number of assaults in the two target areas, the Sydney CBD and Kings Cross precincts, together with two potential he proximal and distal displacement areas sites and the rest of NSW.
+BOCSAR have investigated the impact of the lockout reforms in several peer reviewed studies (see full list below) all of which found a significant decline in assaults in the Kings Cross and Sydney CBD Entertainment precincts corresponding to the implementation of the reforms.
+The most recent report (2019) examined the monthly count of non-domestic assaults recorded by the NSW Police Force from January 2009 to March 2019: a total of 123 months (61 months prior to lockout intervention and 62 months post the lockout intervention).

 * Locations bordering the lockout area: including parts of the following suburbs: Pyrmont (including the Star City Casino) , Ultimo, Chippendale, Haymarket, Surry Hills, Elizabeth Bay, Rushcutters Bay and Darlinghurst.